esuwu/SilentChatBot/README.md

 ## How to run
 ### First step (build):
-- Go run main.go  (I have some troubles with Dockerfile, will be fixed next time)
+- go run main.go  (I have some troubles with Dockerfile, will be fixed next time)
 ### Second step (deploy):
 - [install ngrok](https://ngrok.com/download)
 - ./ngrok http 3000